MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: MUDGUARD Overview and Design

 We see that $\alpha$ has a crucial influence on clustering accuracy.
-Take a Gaussian attack, for example.
-We formally derive its upper bound of selection (see Theorem~\ref{the:1} and its proof in Appendix~\ref{sec:pot1}). \begin{theorem} Suppose malicious clients conducting Gaussian attack upload independent randoms by sampling from a Gaussian distribution and then derive their sign information to upload.
-The selection of $\alpha$ should not be larger than $\sqrt{2}$. \end{theorem}
+According to the conclusion of Bhagoji \emph{et al.}~\cite{bhagoji2019analyzing}, benign and malicious updates follow normal distributions.
+We formally derive its upper bound of selection (see Theorem~\ref{the:1} and its proof in Appendix~\ref{sec:pot1}).

+\begin{theorem}[Density Selection] Suppose the distribution of benign and malicious updates obeys the normal distribution, setting $\alpha < \sqrt{2}$ guarantees that malicious clients conducting a poisoning attack will not be grouped together with benign clients. \end{theorem}

-Note that taking $\alpha$ less than $\sqrt{2}$ only allows malicious clients to be identified as noise points, which is not a 100\% guarantee that all semi-honest clients will be clustered together.
-Due to the difference in training data, it may happen that the distance between a semi-honest client and other semi-honest clients is greater than 2 by chance, resulting in the semi-honest client being identified as a noise point.
+Note that taking $\alpha<\sqrt{2}$ only allows malicious clients to be identified as noise points, which is not a 100\% guarantee that all semi-honest clients are clustered together.
+Due to the difference in training data, it could happen that the distances between a semi-honest client and other semi-honest clients are greater than $\sqrt{2}$ by chance, resulting in the semi-honest client being identified as a noise point.

-\textbf{Model segmentation.} To deal with malicious majority Byzantine attacks, after obtaining the cluster labels, the servers should aggregate the updates within the same cluster and return the correct results to the corresponding clients.
+\textbf{Model Segmentation.} To deal with Byzantine-majority attacks, after obtaining the cluster labels, the servers aggregate the updates within the same cluster and return the results (and their hash values) to the corresponding clients.
 In our design, unless a malicious client acts honestly, then it will not be grouped into a cluster with the semi-honest clients, with a relatively large probability.
-Note that we here do not further explore the case where malicious clients choose to act honestly during training.
-If the malicious behaves semi-honestly, we will definitely obtain a more accurate global model.
-To some extent, that is a bonus for semi-honest clients.
-Besides, the \textit{Model Segmentation} is not required to identify malicious groups via any verification algorithms, which may reduce the workload from the servers.
-We say that this benefit is pronounced as the servers now do not need to run verification over ``encrypted-and-noised" updates.
+This protects benign clients by keeping poisonous updates from global model updates computed for benign clusters.
+Note here we do not further explore the case in which malicious clients choose to act honestly during training.
+In fact, if malicious clients behave semi-honestly, we will obtain a more accurate global model.
+In a sense, this is a bonus for semi-honest clients.
+After all, in the context of \textit{Model Segmentation}, it is not required to identify malicious groups via any verification algorithms, which is a positive thing since it removes the processing burden from the servers as the latter do not need to run verification over ``encrypted-and-noised" updates.
+Compared with the method of \texttt{FLAME}, \emph{Model Segmentation} does not need to assume that most clients in the FL system are (semi-)honest.
+When integrated with an optimized clustering method, \emph{Model Segmentation} can also enhance the Byzantine robustness of the \texttt{MUDGUARD}.